dcunited001/dcunited001.github.io/_drafts/anime-art-style-and-human-self-image-in-the-post-cyber-age.md

   - Dune
   - etc...

+- TODO: move discussion on anime aesthetics closer up here
+  - (that's why people are clicking on this link, LOL)

 - in the future, if brains/consciousness are cyberized, is there some idealized physical form which humanity would prefer to take
   - among several possible such imagined idealized forms, what are the